akhealth/RFP-IES-Milestone2/00_IES_MILESTONE2_RFP.md

 ## Sec.
 3.10 Contract Type

-This contract is a firm fixed price contract.
+This contract is a firm fixed price contract in accordance with the rates proposed in Attachment 03, Submittal form I-Cost Proposal.

 ## Sec.
 3.11 Payment Procedures

-The state will make payments based on a negotiated payment schedule.
+The state will make monthly payments based on the hourly rates identified in Attachment 03 Submittal Form I – Cost Proposal.
 Each billing must consist of an invoice and progress report.
 No payment will be made until the progress report and invoice has been approved by the project director.

 ## Sec.
 3.12 Contract Payment